Interceptors

 Context Bindings

 Interceptors expect certain keys to be present in the context map.
-These context bindings are part of the contract between provider and interceptors.
+These context bindings are part of the contract between Pedestal connector and interceptors.

-The most important keys are :request, which holds the request map, and :response, which holds the response map.
+The most important keys are :request, which holds the request map, and :response, which (once added to the context) holds the response map.

 Technically, the interceptor pipeline doesn’t know about :request and :response, because the interceptor pipeline is not specically purposed with HTTP processing; the Servlet Interceptor adds these details. |